vkoli/bst-avl-tree/README.md

 # bst-avl-tree

-## CS435 Spring 2020 Project 1<br><br>
+## CS435 Spring 2020 Project 1
+---

-An implementation and comparison of Binary Search Trees and AVL Trees.
+An implementation and comparison of Binary Search Trees and AVL Trees. <br>

+*Node.java --> representation of a Node in a Tree *Tree.java --> BST operations are implemented both iteratively and recursively *Main.java --> Driver function that tests the BST operations